spatie/skeleton-nova-tool/README.md

 First clone this repo to your development machine and remove the `.git` directory.
 Next run `git init` to create another repo.
 Create a new repo on GitHub (or another source control saas) and point the origin remote of your cloned repo to the one you just created.
 Here's an example: `git remote add origin git@github.com:spatie/newly-created-repo.git`.
 Commit all files and push to master.

-Next replace these variables in all files of the project and delete this paragraph:
+Next replace these variables in all files of your repo:
  - `:author_name` (example: 'Freek Van der Herten')
  - `:author_username` (example: 'freekmurze')
  - `:author_email` (example: 'freek@spatie.be')